artipie/artipie/README.md

 ports: on port `8080` repositories are served and on port `8081` Artipie Rest API and Swagger documentation is provided.
-A new image generate default configuration, prints a list of running repositories, test credentials and a link to the Swagger documentation to console.
-If started on localhost with the command above, the Swagger documentation URI is `http://localhost:8081/api/index-org.html` and default username and password are `artipie/artipie`.
-To check existing repositories using Artipie Rest API
+A new image generate default configuration, prints a list of running repositories, test credentials and a link to the [Swagger](https://swagger.io/) documentation to console.
+To check existing repositories using Artipie Rest API:
-- go to Swagger documentation page, choose "Auth token" in "Select a definition" list,
+- go to Swagger documentation page `http://localhost:8081/api/index-org.html`, choose "Auth token" in "Select a definition" list,
 - generate and copy authentication token for user `artipie/artipie`,
 - switch to "Repositories" definition, press "Authorize" button and paste the token
 - then perform `GET /api/v1/repository/list` request.